-Shadow Priest DPS Easy Mode — Battle for Azeroth (BfA) 8.3
+Shadow Priest DPS Easy Mode — Dragonflight 10.2

-On this page, we explain how to easily play Shadow Priest in World of Warcraft — Battle for Azeroth (BfA) 8.3, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.
+On this page, we explain how to easily play Shadow Priest in World of Warcraft — Dragonflight 10.2, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.

 This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

 These choices are optimized for ease of use.
-Although some talents might offer marginally higher gains when played perfectly, these same talents often result in damage losses when utilized by many players.
-The talents recommended here aim to present the best setup that has very little punishment for unfamiliarity or mistakes.
+Although some talents might offer marginally higher gains when played perfectly, these talents often result in damage losses if not used correctly.
+The talents recommended here aim to present the best setup with little punishment for unfamiliarity or mistakes.

 Currently, you will want to prioritize stats as follows:

 - Critical Strike;

 Typically, you will be looking for Haste/Mastery pieces, but because of the strength of Intellect, having anything at a high item level will be a good place to start.
 While learning fights, you will get more value out of Haste stacking as it can help cover up mistakes more than other stats.

 While the stat priority for classes is normally the same for both the Beginner page and our full guide, subtle differences can still occur.
 If you want to see the full explanation of the stat priority and the absolute top choices for the priority, head to our full stats page below.